 By providing a comprehensive purchasing process for materials and services and improving the use of line item detailed reporting, he realized dairies could reduce errors, increase accountability, improve controls, provide economies of scale and reduce transaction costs for both suppliers and dairies.
 DPG was born!

 Starting with a core group of six great families, thirteen dairies, and just under 30,000 cows in California’s Tulare and Kern Counties, DPG worked with member dairies to develop strategic partnerships with a select group of suppliers for dairy supplies.
-Since then, DPG has grown to 50 dairies and over 150,000 cows, covering three states, and has expanded into purchasing supplies for nearly 50,000 farmed acres.
-With our current number of milk cows, DPG would rank between the following US States: just behind #15, Colorado (160,000) and just ahead of #16, Kansas (152,000).
+Since then, DPG has grown to 53 dairies and nearly 230,000 cows, covering five states, and has expanded into purchasing supplies for nearly 70,000 farmed acres.
+With our current number of milk cows, DPG would rank between the following US States: just behind #11, Ohio (257,000) and just ahead of #12, Iowa (226,000).

 DPG has also gone much deeper into each member’s operational spend, now consolidating the purchases of animal health pharmaceuticals, dairy barn chemicals and teat dip, ag chemicals, fertilizer, seed, tractors, equipment, propane, carcass removal and other maintain, repair and operate (MRO) items.

 Beyond significant cost savings, DPG members have enhanced their business performance through analysis, benchmarking, and reporting of 10+ years of unique detailed line item usage reporting in multiple product categories leading to actionable insights.
 DPG members receive detailed reporting by category and can compare monthly as well as year over year usage by category, product line, and stock keeping unit (SKU).
 In addition to individual reporting and feedback, group members have the opportunity to meet regularly to discuss best practices and share both good and bad experiences.